cscrudder/shopping-cart/README.md

 ## Setting up the Inventory Database
 This program takes data from a .csv file to set the products the store has in stock.
 There is a default_products.csv file that will be used if the user does not create a specific inventory list for their store.

-To make a specific inventory list, create a .csv file called "products" in the data file within the "shopping-cart" file that you downloaded from GitHub.
-You can open that file with any .csv editor (like Microsoft Excel) and put in new items or remove existing ones.
+Copy the "defualt_products.csv" file in the "data" file within the "shopping-cart" file and rename the copy "products.csv" You can open that file with any .csv editor (like Microsoft Excel) and put in new items or remove existing ones.
 Make sure that you are providing a UNIQUE id number, an item price, and an item name.
+Do not change the column headings.

 ## Setting up Tax Rate